chrissnell/tnc-server/README.md

 Next, fire up Xastir and navigate to the Interface Control menu.
 Create a new interface (type: **Serial KISS TNC**) with /dev/remserial1 as the **TNC Port**.
 Set your port baud rate to **4800** and choose the iGating options that you want.
 Check "Allow Transmitting" if you want Xastir to transmit.
 Choose a reasonable APRS digipeater path for your area.
 Leave the KISS parameters in their default settings and click **Ok**.
 Go back to Interface Control, select your new interface and click the Start button.
 It should start hearing stations off the air at this point.

+## Using tnc-server to debug/develop APRS clients
+It is possible to use **tnc-server** and the **socat** utility to create a virtual null-modem connection that allows you to debug or develop an APRS/AX.25 client without the need for multiple physical RS-232 ports and without a null-modem cable.
+For more details, see [this blog post](http://output.chrissnell.com/post/94364500380/debugging-aprs-clients-with-a-virtual-null-modem-cable).

 ## Windows Virtual COM port
 You don't need to install a virtual COM port to run **tnc-server** on Windows.
 However, if you want to use Windows-based APRS software that expects a COMn port (like COM1, etc), you'll need to use com2tcp from the [com0com project](http://com0com.sourceforge.net/).